-Some destinations are on everyone’s bucket list.
-The Niagara Falls are such a destination, every traveler has them on their bucket list and wants to see them at least once.
+Some destinations are on everyone’s travel bucket list.
+The Niagara Falls are such a destination, every traveler dreams to see them at least once.
 For me, that was certainly the case.
-I had traveled the western parts of Canada before, but because of the Niagara Falls, I also really wanted to explore the eastern parts of Canada.
+I had traveled the western parts of Canada before, but because of the Niagara Falls, I also really wanted to explore and travel to the eastern parts of Canada.

 1. Are the Niagara Falls in Canada or the USA?

 The Niagara Falls are a special place, as their location is spread across two countries: Canada and the USA.
 The Niagara Falls actually form the border between the USA and Canada, so they are located in both countries.

 From both countries, the Niagara Falls are very easily accessible.
 Toronto on the Canadian side is the closest city to the falls, it takes about two hours to drive from Toronto to the Canadian side of the Niagara Falls.

 2. How far is Niagara Falls from NYC?